DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/label.md

 ## Bind to Data
 ### Display Field Values

 You can [bind](../../bind-to-data/bind-controls-to-data-expression-bindings.md) the label's **Text** property to a data field obtained from a report's data source.
-Click the control's smart tag, expand the **Expression** drop-down list and select the required data field.
+Click the control's smart tag, expand the **Expression** drop-down list and select the data field.

 ![](../../../../../images/eurd-win-label-bind-to-data-field.png)

-Clicking the **Expression** option's ellipsis button invokes the **Expression Editor**.
-You can use this editor to construct a complex binding expression involving two or more data fields.
+Click the **Expression** option's ellipsis button to invoke the **Expression Editor**.
+You can use this editor to construct a complex binding expression that involves two or more data fields.

 ![](../../../../../images/eurd-win-label-expression-binding.png)